Updated May 31, 2023

 The buzzword in software project management is Agile.
 Agile methodologies are everywhere, and their adoption is increasing by the day.

 A traditional Gantt chart for a project is very limited in scope for modern software projects, as the focus is on adaptability.
 The Gantt chart plans the entire upfront, and if (rather, when) schedules change, they become very difficult to deal with.
 And time better spent is used to update the Gantt chart.

 Agile projects may use short sprints (in the case of Scrum) or work on the most urgent job first (as in Kanban); preparing a Gantt chart for weeks will simply not be possible.
 In other responsive project methodologies such as Extreme Programming, it will simply be a waste of time, as the plannable portions of the chart are very short.

 Software project managers have reported some success in using a Gantt chart for a project to keep track of individual sprints.
 Others pooh-pooh the idea, saying that a Gantt chart for a project based on the model of Waterfall project management.

-Gantt charts also have the reputation of trying to display too much information.
+Gantt charts also have a reputation of trying to display too much information.
 The bars, with varied colors to indicate different resources and dependencies, can be very confusing for complex projects.

 However, the Gantt chart is still a popular scheduling tool in several industries.
 In fact, they play a huge role in more process-driven projects such as website development.

 Alternatives to Gantt chart for a Project

 The Gantt chart is essentially a bar diagram of task schedules.
 Any piece of paper, including a detailed to-do list, can achieve the same purpose.

-Some alternatives to Gantt chart for a project include:
+Some alternatives to the Gantt chart for a project include: